-- Only accepts funding from partners that are compatible with Women Deliver's vision, mission and strategic priorities. - Engages with donors where any actual or perceived risk to its stakeholders, brand and operations can be effectively managed. - Engages with donors where there is transparency on how each party will benefit. - Strongly prefers its corporate partners to be signatories to the UN Global Compact and to explicitly endorse human rights frameworks, such as those articulated in the UN Guiding Principles on Business and Human Rights (2011), the Children's Rights and Principles

-(2012), the Women's Empowerment Principles (UN Women), or similar global standards of good business and humanitarian practice.

-• Engages with corporate partners where Women Deliver can maximize its influence and impact.
+• Only accepts funding from partners that are compatible with and supportive of Women Deliver's vision, mission, and strategic priorities.

+- Engages with donors where any actual or perceived risk to its stakeholders, brand and operations that is apparent from due diligence process can be effectively managed. - Ensures transparency with respect to the respective benefits to each party. - Strongly prefers its corporate partners to be signatories to the UN Global Compact and to explicitly endorse human rights frameworks, such as those articulated in the UN Guiding Principles on Business and Human Rights (2011), the Children's Rights and Principles (2012), the Women's Empowerment Principles (UN Women), or similar global standards of good business and humanitarian practice. - Engages with corporate partners where opportunities exist for Women Deliver to leverage its influence and impact on corporate policies and practice.